-The reality is, many of those grieving the loss of someone dear, feel deeply isolated — because their friends, colleagues and neighbours are often afraid of saying or doing the wrong thing, and therefore end up avoiding the topic or THEM altogether.
-There is no “RIGHT” way to help, just as there is no RIGHT way to grieve — but there are a few great ways you can support someone you care about as they move through the grieving process.
+The reality is, many of those grieving the loss of someone dear feel deeply isolated — because their friends, colleagues and neighbours are often afraid of saying or doing the wrong thing.
+As a result, end up avoiding the topic or the person in mourning altogether.
+There is no “RIGHT” way to help, just as there is no “RIGHT” way to grieve — but there are a few great ways you can support someone you care about as they move through the grieving process.

 Here are some practical suggestions for helping them through a time of loss:

 Don’t steer conversations away if your friend’s loved one comes up.
 They want to hear great, fun, delightful stories about the person who passed away — it helps keep fond memories alive and brings back thoughts of happier times.
 Keep in mind, by mentioning the person they lost, you’re not going to be reminding them of the death.
 They haven’t forgotten.

 There will be times when your friend wants or needs to be left alone.
 But don't assume that's the case every day.
 Ask them to the movies, for a walk in the park, a coffee, or a games night at your place.

 There will be times when your friend wants or needs to be left alone.
 But don’t assume that’s the case every day.
 Ask them to the movies, for a walk in the park, a coffee, or a games night at your place.
 And keep asking, even if they decline the first ten times.
 It’s important that they feel included, self-confident and loved during this time.